 Sick Leave Act 2022

 Ireland had previously been an outlier in the EU in not providing for statutory paid sick leave.
 Ultimately, the Act benefits employees whose employers did not offer sick pay before the introduction of the Act.
-Minister Simon Coveney said the Act is the latest in a series of improvements to employee rights and social protections for workers introduced in recent years.
+The scheme was intended to be phased in over a four-year period.

 At present, the Act stipulates entitlement to 5 days of paid statutory sick leave per calendar year, which cannot be carried over.
-It is intended that this will increase yearly until 2026 as follows:
+It was intended that this would increase yearly until 2026 as follows:

 • 7 days in 2025